ChaseSobey/apartment_manager/RB189/rb189_project_assessment/README.md

 ---- FAQ WHEN USING ----

-A valid address for a new property must begin with a number A valid name for a tenant must be a first and last name A valid rent must be less than $10000 and input in whole dollars (no cents)
+A valid address for a new property must begin with a number A valid name for a tenant must be a first and last name and be unique A valid rent must be less than $10000 and input in whole dollars (no cents) A valid property name must be unique